MicrosoftDocs/playfab-docs/playfab-docs/sdks/unreal/quickstart.md

 **The OnSuccess/Result pin**
 The result pin will contain the requested information, according to the API called.

-**Break PlayFab Result** (Not displayed, the only valid connection for the OnSuccess/Result pin)
+**Break PlayFab Result** (Not displayed, the only valid connection for the OnSuccess/Result pin).

 If you drag the Result pin from OnSuccess, it'll create a Break-Result blueprint.
 This blueprint is used to examine the response from any API call.

 **The OnFailure/Error pin**

 - Always connects to a Break PlayFabError blueprint.
-- ontains some information about why your API call failed
+- Contains some information about why your API call failed

 **Why API calls fail (In order of likelihood)**

 - PlayFabSettings.TitleId is not set.
 If you forget to set titleId to your title, then nothing will work.

 - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.

 - See error.errorMessage, error.errorDetails, or error.GenerateErrorReport() for more info.